-Back in 2013 the charity released a series of inspiring videos under the banner of ‘Tune Chain’, which followed a path of connections between many significant musicians in the Welsh folk scene.
+Back in 2013 we were approached by film makers Gerard KilBride and Rhodri Smith with the idea of creating a series of inspiring videos under the banner of ‘Tune Chain’, and were able to access funding from ACW to turn the idea into reality.
+The videos follow a path of connections between many significant musicians in the Welsh folk scene.
 The renowned fiddler and historian Robert Evans began the sequence, with multi-instrumentalist Stephen Rees and flautist Ceri Rhys Matthews amongst the other contributors.
 In each video, the featured musician shares an in-depth personal view of their music and its roots, including this fascinating portrait of the distinguished triple harpist Robin Huw Bowen:

 There’s nothing like learning from master musicians and many of the country’s most celebrated living national treasures have been regular tutors within Trac Cymru’s learning programme, including at our ‘Big Experiment Arbrawf Mawr’ weekend for folk musicians of all ages.
 Of course, during the restrictions of the pandemic it became difficult to provide educational experiences in person, but we took the opportunity to develop our online offer so that a huge amount of traditional Welsh music resources, including tunes, songs, and even dances, can now be passed on directly from the tradition bearers through the Resources section of our website.